 - In what has actually become a sort of type casting itself, Morgan Freeman, who is known for playing "wise old man" characters, sometimes plays "wise old man characters... who turn out to be evil", with Wanted being a good example of this.

 - Adam Sandler has played with his stereotypical persona more than once:

-- His character in Click is predictably an angry Jerk Ass with very little patience, but as the film goes on the audience learns that this attitude makes him miss out on most of his life, leaving him a broken man.
+- His character in Click is a workaholic with very little time to spend with his family, but as the film goes on the audience learns that this attitude makes him miss out on most of his life, leaving him a broken man.